sstangl/openpowerlifting/docs/lifter-name-corrections.md

 Note that although the file contains rows with fields separated by commas, it is not a CSV file.

-When adding a new row, make sure that none of the *correct names* or *incorrect names* occur elsewhere in the file.
+When adding a new row, be careful to make sure that none of the *correct names* or *incorrect names* occur elsewhere in the file.
 For example, adding the following two lines to `lifter-data/name-corrections.dat` would be erroneous:

-> `John Snow,John Ashcroft`
+`John Snow,John Ashcroft`

-> `John Ashcroft,John Snow`
+`John Ashcroft,John Snow`

 This would cause the names to constantly switch back and forth every time `scripts/standardize-names` is run.